Lavin-tom/CollabPixels/readme.md

 ## How to Use

-1. **Access the Sheet**: Open the Google Sheets link provided in the main project page.
+1. **Access the Sheet**: Open the Google Sheets link provided on the main project page.
 2. **Refer to the Daily Reference Values**: Each day, check the updated reference values to inspire your pixel art.
 3. **Input Values**: Fill in the cells by typing or pasting the desired value.
 The default conditional formatting in Google Sheets will automatically create a visual representation based on the values you enter.
 4. **Continuous Rows**: For a cohesive look, it’s recommended to fill pixels in continuous rows.